**LAW AS OF DEC 2013**

 Entering Costa Rica

-You’ll see a bunch of orange blocks making a line for the entrance so grab another immigration and customs form from the guard to fill out while you wait.
+You’ll see a bunch of orange blocks making a line for the entrance so grab another immigration form from the guard to fill out while you wait.
 Throughout the day there are many tour buses that pass by the border.

 Everyone in the tour group has to come down and personally go through immigration and customs so try to get ahead of these huge groups if you see a bus coming.
 There has only been one time entering Costa Rica that I didn’t have to wait for more than twenty minutes.
 One time Yeison and I waited for three hours!